-Rebecca Mooney holds a Master’s degree in Education from Lesley University and has worked in the field of prevention as a counselor and nonprofit manager for over 30 years, serving as the Executive Director of MAAV for close to 20 years.
-During her tenure, Rebecca has spearheaded a range of violence prevention programs in the schools and community, including bullying prevention, domestic and teen dating violence prevention, mentoring, peer mediation and peer leadership programs.
-Rebecca has served as a trainer, panelist and guest speaker on bullying and teen dating violence prevention for conferences sponsored by the US Department of Justice, Middlesex District Attorney’s Office, Child Advocacy Center of Boston, Riverside Community Care and Boston Children’s Hospital, among others.
+During her tenure at MAAV, Rebecca has spearheaded a range of violence prevention programs in the schools and community, including bullying prevention, domestic and teen dating violence prevention, mentoring, peer mediation and peer leadership programs.
+Rebecca has served as a trainer, panelist and guest speaker on bullying and teen dating violence prevention for conferences sponsored by the U.S. Department of Justice, Middlesex District Attorney’s Office, Child Advocacy Center of Boston, Riverside Community Care and Boston Children’s Hospital, among others.
 In 2013 Rebecca had the honor of speaking at the White House as part of Teen Dating Violence Prevention Month.
-She lives in Melrose with her husband; they have two adult daughters and a new granddaughter!

-Liane resides in Melrose with her husband and three children.
+Liane lives in Melrose with her husband and three children.

-Kelly resides in Melrose with her husband and two children.
+Maura lives in Melrose with her husband and three children.

 Justine Romano is a Support Group Leader at MAAV.
 She holds a Master’s degree in Social Work from Boston College and completed her studies while interning at Boston Medical Center (BMC).
 Justine went on to work at BMC in various departments including inpatient trauma and general surgery as well as an outpatient social worker for those diagnosed with cancer where Justine was also facilitating many peer support groups for adults.
 Justine was part of the Child Protection Team at BMC during her transition to working for Massachusetts General Hospital where she is currently the Pediatric Intensive Care Unit Social Worker.
 Justine has extensive experience working with adults, children, adolescents and families in crisis and coping with various stressors as well as interest and skill in facilitating groups.